June 5, 2023

 “Cyrus is really advocating for recycling and composting,” she tells me once she hangs up.
 “He'll let me know if a bin is over-full or if we need a recycling pick up.”

-Stopping by a recycling station in the Huntley Lobby beside the bear statue, she explains that many of the resort’s sustainability initiatives are waste-related at this point.
+She stops by a recycling station in the Huntley Lobby beside the bear statue and explains that many of the resort’s sustainability initiatives are currently waste-related.

 “A lot of our employees care about it, and the waste bins are visible,” she says.
 “The first step is to show people you are doing things.”

-She’s working with the lodging department and Boyne’s interior design team to create a new bin with removable sections, kind of like legos, so if one of the waste streams changes — if glass or plastic cup recycling became available in Montana, for example — they could replace one bin instead of the entire system.
+She’s working with the lodging department and Boyne’s interior design team to create a new bin with removable sections, kind of like Legos.
+This way, if one of the waste streams changes—if glass or plastic cup recycling becomes available in Montana, for example—they could replace one bin instead of the entire system.

 At the Huntley loading dock, Fonte heaves a bag of cans from one bin, where they’re overflowing, to another with more room.